German food discounter Aldi to open first store in China | DW | 30.05.2019

-Supermarket chain Aldi is set to open its first location in China.
+Supermarket chain Aldi is set to open its first store in China.
 The German discounter is reportedly hoping to tap into a more affluent customer base by touting sought-after products from Europe.

 German discount chain Aldi Süd is preparing to launch a flagship store in the coastal metropolis of Shanghai next week, according to trade reports.